Communitas (book): Contents

 "The City of Efficient Consumption", their first program, imagines the city as a department store as a satire for the contemporary American consumer society.
 Made to minimize barriers to buying and selling, the program's society and politics are made to mimic the frenetic culture of advertising.
 The compulsive consumption program ends with a ritual potlatch festival to clear out old goods and begin another consumption cycle.

 The second program, "The New Commune", is an integrated community with libertarian (anarchist) values of liberating work, industrial democracy, and aesthetics.
 In these self-sufficient integrated communities, expert workers collectively drive industry and redesign both work and domestic life with psychological, moral, and technical considerations.
 The communities co-exist in a decentralized federalism.

 “The Standard of Minimum Subsistence”, the third program, is a dual economy in which a subsistence economy provides for a minimum standard of basic needs (food, housing, services, worthwhile work) for all, within a larger, affluent, market economy in which private enterprise provides luxuries and productive/consumptive activity.
 Figuring that these basic needs could be freely provided for the nation with only a fraction of its total economic output, the Goodmans propose a tithe in which citizens each serve the subsistence economy for seven years in exchange for lifelong subsistence and economic freedom.

 They also briefly mention a fourth approach to the surplus economy: endless war production—the likely scenario in which the economy continues to expand for its own sake.
-Appendices include shorter works by the authors, including a republication of “Master Plan for New York” (first published in The New Republic), a plan for a blighted New York area (from Architectural Forum), and two other articles about New York urban planning.
+Appendices include four shorter works by the authors on New York urban planning, including a republication of “Master Plan for New York” (first published in The New Republic) and a plan for a blighted New York area (from Architectural Forum).